jshirts03/startup/README.md

 ### Technologies

 I am going to use the required technologies in the following ways.
-I'm not quite sure what any of these do (that's why I'm in this class), but basing off the example this is my best guess.

 - **HTML** - Uses correct HTML structure.
-Probably >1 HTML page
+Probably 2 HTML pages, 1 for login, and 1 for chatting
 - **CSS** - Application adjustable for all screen sizes.
 BYU theme makes you want to rise and shout.
 - **React** - Provides login, displays chat messages, allows user input for chat and/or reactions
-- **Service** - Backend services for... idk but I guess login
+- **Service** - Backend services for login and logout, will use the Inspiration API to give random motivational quotes
 - **DB/Login** - Register and login users.
 Remember chat history
 - **WebSocket** - Chat messages and reactions updated real time on all connected users